djbyrne/RL_Zoo/README.md

 ### Library

 - Environment Wrappers
+* Allow for multiple envrionement types:
+	- [X] basic gym
+	- [X] box2d
+	- [X] atari
+	- [X] unity

-Ideally the library will automatically detect what environment you are using and assign the correct type of wrapper/network to use it
+* Ideally the library will automatically detect what environment you are using and assign the correct type of wrapper/network to use it

 - Refactor parameters file
-Include the entire architecture of the network inside the param file denoting the number of layers and nodes in a network
+* Include the entire architecture of the network inside the param file denoting the number of layers and nodes in a network

 - Evaluation Script
-After training evaluate the performance of an agent over the course of 100 episodes or against a proven baseline such as OpenAI  Baselines
+* After training evaluate the performance of an agent over the course of 100 episodes or against a proven baseline such as OpenAI  Baselines